sriramdasbalaji/VSTS-DevOps-Labs/python/readme.md

 ## Summary

-In this lab, we will setup a Continuous Build and Deployment to Azure App Service for a Python project using Visual Studio Team Services.
+This lab shows how to create a continuous integration(CI) and continuous deployment (CD) pipeline for Python code with Visual Studio Team Services (VSTS) on Azure..

 ## Feedback